titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 It looks like a manly piece of art.

-\+++

 ### The Shard keychain tool by Gerber

 Considered as the best EDC tool from Gerber, this EDC tool features 7 functions to help you get things done.
-We like that Gerber coated the Shard with titanium nitride for maximum protection against corrosion.
+We like that the team behind this product coated the Shard with titanium nitride for maximum protection against corrosion.
-Functions

 ![](/uploads/Gerber shard.png)

 Source: [Gerber](https://www.gerbergear.com/)

+**Functions**

 * Pry Bar
 * Small Flathead Driver